libu40/DataStructures/README.md

   Patch Management – AWS is responsible for patching the underlying hosts and fixing flaws within the infrastructure, but customers are responsible for patching their guest OS and applications.
   Configuration Management – AWS maintains the configuration of its infrastructure devices, but a customer is responsible for configuring their own guest operating systems, databases, and applications.
   Awareness & Training - AWS trains AWS employees, but a customer must train their own employees.
+* The 5 Pillars of the AWS Well-Architected Framework:

+  1- Operational Excellence: The operational excellence pillar includes the ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.

+  2- Security: The security pillar includes the ability to protect information, systems, and assets while delivering business value through risk assessments and mitigation strategies.

+  3- Reliability: The reliability pillar includes the ability of a system to recover from infrastructure or service disruptions, dynamically acquire computing resources to meet demand, and mitigate disruptions such as  misconfigurations or transient network issues.

+  4- Performance Efficiency: The performance efficiency pillar includes the ability to use computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve.

+  5- Cost Optimization: The cost optimization pillar includes the ability to avoid or eliminate unneeded cost or sub-optimal resources.

+* Dedicated Host supports BYOL.
+* APN Consulting Partners are professional services firms that help customers design, architect, build, migrate, and manage their workloads and applications on AWS.
+* Amazon Inspector allows you to create assessment templates to automate security vulnerability assessments throughout your development and deployment pipelines or for static production systems.
+* AWS Organizations is an account management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage.
+* You can choose between three payment options when you purchase a Standard or Convertible Reserved Instance:

+  1- No Upfront:

+            No upfront payment is required.
+You are billed a discounted hourly rate  for every hour within the term, regardless of whether the Reserved Instance is being used.
+No Upfront Reserved Instances are based on a contractual obligation to pay monthly for the entire term of the reservation.
+A successful billing history is required before you can purchase No Upfront Reserved Instances.

+  2- Partial Upfront:

+             A portion of the cost must be paid up front and the remaining hours in the term are billed at a discounted hourly rate, regardless of whether you’re using the Reserved Instance.

+  3- All Upfront:

+             With the All Upfront option, you pay for the entire Reserved Instance term with one upfront payment.
+This option provides you with the largest discount compared to On-Demand instance pricing.

+* Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
+Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
+As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.
+* AWS CloudHSM is a cloud-based hardware security module (HSM) that enables you to easily generate and use your own encryption keys on the AWS Cloud.
+With CloudHSM, you can manage your own encryption keys.
+* The factors that have the greatest impact on cost include: Compute, Storage  and Data Transfer Out.
+Their pricing differs according to the service you use.
+* There are no reservations in S3.
+You pay for what you use.
+* On-Demand Instances have no contract commitment and can be launched (or terminated) as needed.
+You are charged by the second based on an hourly rate and you pay only for what you use.
+This makes them ideal for applications with short-term or irregular workloads.
 *